Updated for 2021

 #12 St Mary’s Church

-Built in the 14th century, St. Mary’s church is one of Krakow’s most famous and beloved buildings.
+This church was built in the 14th century.
+St. Mary’s church is one of Krakow’s most famous and beloved buildings.
 The building’s foundations go back even longer into the 13th century.
 It stands at 262ft or 80 metres tall and is a great spot to get a beautiful view over the market square and the city from the top.

 Address:Rynek Główny 4, 33-332 Kraków